gretchenlhellstern/BIOL3070-Hellstern/Warm-up-mosquitoes-TEMPLATE.md

 # Abstract

+Mosquitoes are a common vector of West Nile Virus.
+Populations of moquitoes in Salt Lake City, Utah have been showing groupings of WNV.
+The spread of WNV seems to be aided by many animals around the city.
+House finches are a common bird species in SLC.
+The relationship between these two species and the spread of WNV is the focus of our study.
+We aim to determine if house finches are an amplifying host of WNV.
 Using a common DNA collection technique, PCR, and sequencing, we were able to obtain a data set of species that had been bitten by mosquitoes, some containing WNV and some not.
 We gained a large collection of house finch data, which helped confirm our hypothesis that they are amplifying hosts in the spread of WNV.
 This is supported by our data comparing the amount of each species found at each test location, the detection of WNV in their blood, and the statistical sigificance of the correlation between house finches and WNV.

 # Background